sage-code/eve/manual/processing.md

 ("c",3)
 ```

-## Table collections
+## Hash collections

-Tables are sorted in memory by _key_ for faster search.
+Hashs are sorted in memory by _key_ for faster search.
 It is more difficult to search by value because is not unique and not sorted.
 To search by value one must create a loop and verify every element.
 This is called full scan and is very slow so you should never use this method.

 **example:**
 ```
 ** check if a key is present in a hash collection given
-  Table:  my_map := {(1:'a'),(2:'b'),(3:'c')};
+  Hash:  my_map := {(1:'a'),(2:'b'),(3:'c')};
   Integer: my_key := 3;
 when (my_key in my_map) do
   print('True'); -- expected